sugarlabs/musicblocks/documentation/README.md

 Toolbars
 --------

-There are three toolbars:
+There are four toolbars:

-(1) the *Main* toolbar across the top of the screen.
-There you will find the *Run* button, the *Erase* button, and buttons to *Hide* and *Show* blocks.
+(1) The *Main* toolbar across the top of the screen.
+There you will find the *Play* button, the *Stop* button, the *New Project* button, buttons for loading and saving projects and the *Find and Share projects* button.

-(2) the *Secondary* toolbar on the right side of the screen.
-There you will find buttons for loading and saving projects, the clipboard, etc. There is also a utility panel with additional controls.
+(2) The *Secondary* toolbar below the *main* toolbar.
+There you will find the *Home* button, the *Clean* button, buttons for show/hide blocks, expand/collapse blocks and decrease/increase block size.

+(3) The *Auxilary* toolbar above the *main* toolbar.
+It appears when *auxilary menu* button is clicked.
+There you will find the buttons *Run slowly*, *Run step by step*, *Display Statistics*, *beginner/advanced mode*, etc. and also the button for selecting language.

-(3) the *Palette* toolbar on the left side of the screen.
+(4) the *Palette* toolbar on the left side of the screen.
 (An additional menu appears when a "long press" is applied to a stack of blocks).